GoodnessJames/simple_shell/README.md

   gcc -Wall -Werror -pedantic -std=gnu89 *.c -o hsh
 - **Execute:** Execute the shell program by typing: ./hsh This will take you straight into the custom shell environment.
-To verify of you issued the right command, you should notice a change in the command prompt by spotting the smiling emoji :).
+To verify of you issued the right command, you should notice a change in the command prompt by spotting the smiling emoji.
 You can interact with the command line as much as you can by issuing valid shell commands.

   **Exit:** When you are done and want to exit, type "exit" to exit the shell prompt or press the key combination: Ctrl + D.